-Methylmercury (MeHg) is the form of mercury that enters the food web in the aquatic environment.
-Anaerobic microorganisms such as sulfate- and iron-reducing bacteria are primarily responsible for converting inorganic forms of Hg to MeHg.
-Thus, the production of MeHg by anaerobic bacteria and the bioavailability of inorganic mercury to these microbes are critical steps towards MeHg bioaccumulation in fish and other high trophic-level species.
+Methylmercury (MeHg) is a potent neurotoxin that biomagnifies in aquatic food webs and poses a health risk for people and wildlife.
+Anaerobic microorganisms such as sulfate reducers, iron reducers and methanogens are primarily responsible for converting inorganic forms of Hg to MeHg.
+Thus, the production of MeHg by anaerobic microbes and the bioavailability of inorganic mercury to these microbes are critical initial steps towards MeHg bioaccumulation in fish and other high trophic-level species.

-In this research we are investigating the relationship between Hg geochemistry in contaminated sediments and microbial methylation potential, a relationship that remains poorly understood.
-The ‘age’ of mercury in sediments is a factor that reduces bioavailability over time.
+In our group, we investigate the relationship between geochemical forms of Hg in contaminated ecosytems and microbial methylation potential, a poorly understood relationship that hinders progress towards effective site management.
+The ‘age’ of mercury after initial input from the source point is a factor that reduces bioavailability over time.
 A known aging process for mercury in sediments is the precipitation of sulfide minerals (i.e., HgS(s) metacinnabar).
 Our previous research has shown that nanoparticles of HgS can form as stable intermediates of slow precipitation reactions.
-These nanoparticles, especially amorphous phases, are inherently more soluble than bulk minerals and can be more bioavailable than larger particles.
+These nanoparticles, especially amorphous phases, are inherently more soluble than bulk minerals and can be more bioavailable than larger particles at microbial interfaces.